-The easiest way to control the creation of an asbestos risk is to communicate with everyone who uses the building.
+Communicate asbestos risk with everyone who uses the building.

 Ensure everyone participates to avoid activating the asbestos risk.

 Your assessments and controls need to be shared with:

 - · everyone who works and/or lives at the property - contractors and visitors and anyone else who is not full time at the property.